ajaysureshcodes/ice-4131-labs/lab4/README.md

 >
 > You may test your code on the login node, but with only 2 threads, and a small image size, e.g. 32x32.

 A small example application and the steps to parallelising it with `pthread` is available in [`lab4/pthread-example`](./pthread-example/).
-We will however continue editing files within `lab3/SimpleRayTracing`.
+We will however continue editing files within `SimpleRayTracing`.

 1. You should edit `src/main-pthreads.cxx`.
 You can copy the contents of `main.cxx` into `src/main-pthreads.cxx`.